PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the strict Transpose-MUL-ADD-Transpose NHWC recovery to `passes/affine_prepost_layout.py` and reduces its former 409-line raw mutator to a 17-line compatibility dispatcher.
-It plans every constant and post alias before mutation, rejects ambiguous constant axes, preserves the canonical post-output tensor contract, and uses one bounded differential ModelIR index.
-All seven production calls now synchronize the Session LayoutState.
+The latest implementation unit moves the strict Transpose-MUL-Transpose-ADD NHWC recovery to `passes/affine_post_add_layout.py` and reduces its former 278-line raw mutator to a 17-line compatibility dispatcher.
+It validates the complete ADD fan-out before mutation, preserves the post-Transpose output contract on the surviving MUL tensor, and uses one bounded differential ModelIR index.
+All four production calls now synchronize the Session LayoutState.
+The adjacent Pad compatibility alias remains independently owned by `passes/pad_layout.py`.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous